 - We have access to various virtual instruments such as Native Instruments Komplete Ultimate and various other virtual instruments within Protools

-- For music processing and mixing, we use Protools, izotope music production bundle, various UAD-plugins, and waves plugins.
+- For music processing and mixing, we use Protools, izotope music production bundle, various UAD-plugins, waves plugins and SSL Native Plugins

 An article about voice-over recording - Pick the right VO scripts for your voice - How to select scripts for your VO show-reel? - What microphone to use, dynamic or condenser?
 What microphones and gear do we use and recommend for VO recording?https://t.co/dM8OrRvtnv pic.twitter.com/vJW8n7FElB— Aprivista (@aprivista) June 1, 2020